-Standard 6.7 of the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007 requires UWA to ensure that staff members who interact directly with students are aware of UWA's obligations under the Education Services for Overseas Students (ESOS) framework and the potential implications for students arising from the exercise of these obligations.
+Standard 6 of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 requires UWA to ensure that staff members who interact directly with students are aware of UWA's obligations under the Education Services for Overseas Students (ESOS) framework and the potential implications for students arising from the exercise of these obligations.

 The ESOS legislative framework is designed to ensure that Australia's reputation for delivering quality education services is maintained and that the interests of overseas students are protected.
 It sets minimum standards and provides tuition and financial assurance.
 Together with Australian immigration law, the ESOS framework also imposes visa related reporting requirements on both students and educational institutions.
 Australian Education International (AEI) has produced an Easy Guide to ESOS.

-If Student Visa holders do not uphold their visa conditions, their visa may be cancelled and they may have to leave Australia.
-A full list of conditions is available from the Department of Immigration and Citizenship with the most important listed below:
+If student visa holders do not uphold their visa conditions, their visa may be cancelled and they may have to leave Australia.
+A full list of conditions is available from the Department of Home Affairs.

 Standard 2 of the National Code requires UWA to give students detailed information about their course and about studying at UWA before the student accepts the offer of a place in a course.
-All marketing material for prospective Student Visa holders should refer students to the Current Students page on ESOS, which provides links to this information, and should be sent to Anthony Turner, Manager, International Quality Assurance, for approval prior to printing.
+All marketing material for prospective student visa holders should refer students to the Current Students page on ESOS Information for student visa holders page.

 Please refer to the Pre-departure for new students page for more information.

-The National Code (refer to Standard 10 of the National Code) requires UWA to have an Intervention Strategy to identify and assist students at risk of not meeting their course progress requirements.
-The University of Western Australia has a detailed Academic progress policy and the Intervention Strategy is described below:
+Standard 8 of the National Code requires UWA to have an intervention strategy to identify and assist students at risk of not meeting their course progress requirements.
+UWA has a detailed Academic progress policy and the intervention strategy is described below:

 Students can be identified in one of three ways:

-The faculties provide help and assistance to their students through the Course Advisers, Programme Coordinators and their Sub Dean/Associate Dean/Academic Student Advisers.
-Faculty web pages give more details of assistance provided.
+The Schools provide help and assistance to their students through the Course Advisers, Program Coordinators and their Dean/Head of School/Deputy Dean/Student Advisers.

-A reduction in study load can be approved by the student's Sub Dean/Associate Dean/Academic Student Adviser, if course rules permit and it is relevant to the student's situation, and as long as the National Code requirement for the student to study at least one unit face-to-face per teaching period is met.
-If a reduction in study load is permitted, the Sub Dean/Associate Dean/Academic Student Adviser saves the details of this load in the student's file.
+A reduction in study load can be approved by the student's Dean/Head of School/Deputy Dean/Student Advisers.
+If course rules permit and it is relevant to the student's situation, and as long as the National Code requirement for the student to study at least one unit face-to-face per teaching period is met.
+If a reduction in study load is permitted, the Dean/Head of School/Deputy Dean/Student Advisers saves the details of this load in the student's file.

-If a Student Visa holder does not make satisfactory course progress according to UWA's rules, they are sent a letter informing them of this, and of the University's intention to report this breach of their Student Visa conditions to the Department of Immigration and Citizenship (DIAC), unless they lodge a formal appeal against their course Progress Status within 20 working days of the date of the letter, and their appeal is successful.
+If a student visa holder does not make satisfactory course progress according to UWA's rules, they are sent a letter informing them of this, and of the University's intention to report this breach of their student visa conditions to the Department of Home Affairs, unless they lodge a formal appeal against their course progress status within 20 working days of the date of the letter, and their appeal is successful.

-If they are reported to DIAC for failure to meet course requirements, this may result in their visa being cancelled and their being unable to re-enter Australia for a period of three years.
+If they are reported to the Department of Education and Training for failure to meet course requirements, this may result in their visa being cancelled and their being unable to re-enter Australia for a period of three years.

-Standard 9 of the National Code requires UWA to ensure that, at all times, Student Visa holders are in a position to complete their studies within the duration specified in their CoE, unless certain circumstances apply.
-If a Student Visa holder chooses to study at less than a 100 per cent load in a particular teaching period, they will have to make sure that they can still complete their course in time.
+Standard 8 of the National Code requires UWA to ensure that, at all times, student visa holders are in a position to complete their studies within the duration specified in their CoE, unless certain circumstances apply.
+If a student visa holder chooses to study at less than a 100 per cent load in a particular teaching period, they will have to make sure that they can still complete their course in time.
 However, students must maintain an enrolment load, that is, a student cannot have zero load for their semester.
-A student may be reported to DIAC where we believe their enrolment does not meet the full time criteria to complete their course within the duration specified within their CoE, or, where we believe that the student is not studying.
+A student may be reported to the Department of Home Affairs where we believe their enrolment does not meet the full time criteria to complete their course within the duration specified within their CoE, or, where we believe that the student is not studying.

-(a) their faculty adviser agrees that there are compassionate or compelling circumstances;
+(a) their school adviser agrees that there are compassionate or compelling circumstances;

-(b) their faculty adviser has previously agreed to a reduced study load as part of UWA's Intervention Strategy; or
+(b) their school adviser has previously agreed to a reduced study load as part of UWA's intervention strategy; or